mkumar2307/Event_Announcement_System/README.md

 # Event Announcement System
-Build a system where users can create events via an API, and subscribers receive notifications (email/SMS/push) whenever a new event is announced using AWS SNS, Lambda, and API Gateway.
+A system where users can create events via an API, and subscribers receive notifications (email/SMS/push) whenever a new event is announced using AWS SNS, Lambda, and API Gateway.

 ## AWS Services to Use: